Hid-ari/frontend-course/Internet.md

 The Internet is a global network of computers connected to each other which communicate through a standardized set of protocols.

+A network is a group of computers or other devices which are connected to eachother.
+For example, you at your home might have a network of computers and devices.
+Your friend living next door might have a similar network of devices.
+Their neighbor might have a similar network of devices.
+All these networks when connected together form the internet.

 > The internet is a network of networks.

-### When we going to talk about a new subject it's good to know its history.
+### When we going to talk about a new subject it's good to know about its history.

 - 1960s: Beginnings and ARPANET - The concept of a global communication network that could continue to operate even in the aftermath of a nuclear war began in the 1960s.
 In 1969, the Advanced Research Projects Agency Network (ARPANET), funded by the U.S. Department of Defense, connected four universities: UCLA, Stanford, UC Santa Barbara, and the University of Utah, marking the birth of what would eventually become the Internet.